-BUS 161 Business Law I 3 hrs.
+BUS 161 Business Law I 3 hours

-Principles of Economics I
+ECO 101 Principles of Economics I 3 hours

-Principles of Economics II
+ECO 102 Principles of Economics II 3 hours

-MAT 109 Elementary Statistics 3 hrs.
+MAT 109 Elementary Statistics 3 hours

-A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 81.
+A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 79.
 The minimum total number of credit hours required for the AA or AS degree is 64.